alanmitchell/csv-transfer/README.md

 This `csv-transfer` script allows for pluggable consumers of the time-stamped records.
 Initially, there is one such consumer available: a consumer that posts records to the [BMON Web-Based Sensor Analysis System](https://github.com/alanmitchell/bmon).

-Usage of the script is:
+Usage of the script is (Python 3 required):

     csv-transfer.py CONFIG_FILE